 Clear expectations = fewer surprises on the wedding day.

-- Review spacing, posture, and timing so nobody walks too close or too far behind the couple in front
+- Before allowing them to walk out, review spacing, posture, and timing so nobody walks too close or too far behind the couple in front.

 Helpful Practice Ideas: